 Istanbul has seen its fair share of conflict over the ages.
-Its location doesn’t help matters any, considering it is the bridge between Europe and Asia.
+Its location doesn’t help, considering it is the bridge between Europe and Asia.
 Founded in 660 BC, the city has been the capital city for four world empires – the only city that can make that claim.

-The influence of Europe and Asia, Christianity and Muslim, and the stunning seascapes that surround this city make it the perfect place to capture an image that can be found nowhere else.
+The influence of Europe and Asia, Christianity, and Islam, and the stunning seascapes surrounding this city make it the perfect place to capture an image that can be found nowhere else.

 With canals as streets, how can one not love the photographic opportunities that this city provides?
-This city is also unique in that the entire city is listed as a world heritage site.
+Venice is also unique because the entire city is listed as a UNESCO World Heritage site.

 The Grand Canal by itself could cause a photographer to spend days taking images!
-Add in the many bridges that help to connect pedestrians to the remainder of the city and you may just find that visiting Venice will want you to find a permanent home there.
+Add in the many bridges that help to connect pedestrians to the remainder of the city, and you may find that visiting Venice will want you to find a permanent home there.

-One of the most photographed places in Venice is the Rialto Bridge, which was built in 1591.
+One of the most photographed places in Venice is the Rialto Bridge, built in 1591.
 It is a suspension bridge that crosses the Grand Canal.
-It is one of the most iconic images of Venice and is a popular tourist destination.
+It is one of Venice’s most iconic images and a popular tourist destination.